StevensSEC/monocle/project-setup.md

 npm install -g expo-cli
 ```

 This will install the Expo command line utility.
-Expo is a tool that will help us to display test the project.
+Expo is a tool that will help us to test the project.

+3. Install the Expo app on your Android or iOS device.